 Malory Johnson, Industrial Design Fellow

-Malory is a multidisciplinary designer who specializes in design research and product development.
+Malory is a product designer who specializes in human factors research, UX design and product development.
 Previously, she has worked for clients like Airstream, AmericanHort and Procter & Gamble.
-Malory graduated in 2015 from the Columbus College of Art and Design with a BFA in Industrial design.
-There she worked in the Tad Jeffery FabLab for 2 years pushing the limits of the latest rapid prototyping machinery.
+Malory graduated from the Columbus College of Art and Design with a BFA in Industrial design.
+There she helped establish the Tad Jeffery FabLab for CCAD and got to push the limits of the latest rapid prototyping machinery.
 Malory earned the IDSA Student Merit award for her class and two collaborative Spark Design Awards.
 In her free time, she enjoys being a seamstress and woodworker.

 Board of Directors

 Hannah is responsible for building and managing marketable securities portfolios.
 She has 15 years of institutional investment management and financial analysis experience.
 Prior to joining Spruceview Capital Partners, she was the Deputy CIO, Public Markets and Director of Strategic Initiatives for the Massachusetts Pension Reserve Investment Management (PRIM) Board.
 She oversaw the public markets investment program, which at the time was approximately $35 billion, and implemented a $4.2 billion direct hedge fund program.
 Before that, she was at HarbourVest Partners.

 Hannah holds a B.A. in Economics from Northeastern University and an M.B.A. from Suffolk University.
 She is on the Advisory Board of The Greater Boston Food Bank and co-chairs their Kitchen Cabinet, she is a sustaining member and past president of the Junior League of Boston, a member of The Vincent Club, and a wish granter for the Make-A-Wish Foundation.